 The City also invests in STAR Ohio (State Treasury Asset Reserve), which is an investment pool managed by the Ohio Treasurer of State.
 STAR Ohio is similar in concept to a registered investment company issuing redeemable securities, commonly called a "money market mutual fund."
 A treasurer, governing board or investment authority of a subdivision may deposit public money of the subdivision with the Treasurer of State.
 Subdivision is defined in Section 135.01(L) of the Ohio Revised Code as any county, municipal corporation, school district, township, municipal or school district sinking fund, special taxing or assessment district, and other district or local authority electing or appointing a treasurer.
 The Treasurer of State will invest the public money deposited in STAR Ohio in the same types of instruments as are provided for the investment of interim money of the State.
 STAR Ohio seeks to obtain as high a level of current income as is consistent with prudent investment management, the preservation of capital, and maintenance of liquidity.
 STAR Ohio has been awarded Standard & Poor's highest rating, AAAm.
 STAR Ohio is the only money market mutual fund in which the City may invest.
-In recent years, STAR Ohio expanded to include STAR Plus.
-This fund provides access to hundreds of FDIC insured banks via one account, offering participants full FDIC insurance up to \$50 million per account.
-The State's Treasurer's office has endorsed this program as a secure investment option for public funds managers.
-The City has recently opened a specific Star Ohio account used soley for recently received ARPA funds received as part of COVID-19 relief.

 The City does not invest in any securities that would be characterized as derivatives or in reverse repurchase agreements and purchases all investments with the intent to hold to maturity.
-The average days to maturity for the entire portfolio is 199 days.
-The average yield to maturity at cost for bonds/notes is 2.49%.
-The following table presents a summary of the City's investment portfolio as of December 31, 2021.
+The average days to maturity for the entire portfolio is 265 days.
+The average yield to maturity at cost for bonds/notes is 2.80%.

+The following table presents a summary of the City's investment portfolio as of December 31, 2022.

 Investments % of Portfolio

-Money Market Savings 2,383,782 0.86%
+Money Market Savings 47,388,156 15.32%

-City bonds and notes(a) 62,054,048 22.48%
+City Bonds and Notes (a) 85,083,319 27.50%

-Star Ohio 191,641,927 69.41%
+Star Ohio 19,563,244 6.33%

-Federal Agency Bonds 18,000,000 6.52%
+Federal Agency Bonds & Notes 155,299,967 50.20%

-Certificate of Deposit 2,001,728 0.73%
+Certificate of Deposit 2,009,728 0.65%

-Total(b) 276,081,485 100%
+Total 309,344,414 100%

-- (a) See Bond Anticipation Notes, - (b) Does not include cash (\$27,986,600); see prior table.
+(a) See Bond Anticipation Notes,

+(b) Does not include cash (\$33,095,836); see prior table.